philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

             return a == a2
 ```

-If we have a cyclic term, this program would not terminate.
+Note that if we have a cyclic term, this program would not terminate.
+We could fix that by remember a trail of what ids we've seen before or looking up into our stack.
+The arena has to confront this problem head on, but because of that does it more naturally IMO.

 We can define pessimistic and optimistic equality.
 Disequal until proven equal vs equal until proven disequal.
 Both are legit definitions.
-The first is
+In some sense pessimistic requires a well founded congruence proof that the two ids are equal.
+It is inductive-y least fixed pointy somehow.
+I can't say that I see it very crisply.
+A Union find would give some speedup perhaps.

+If you have a loop in your arena, pessimistic equality won't even find that it is equal to itself.
+That's kind of odd.

 ```python
 def pess_eq(a : Arena, b : Arena):